Skip to Content

 ● Step 4: Adjust the new cable:

-Once the old cable has been replaced, you need to adjust the new throttle cable based on your mower’s behavior.
-For this purpose, restore the throttle to check if the tension is right.
 Now turn on the mower.
-If the mower is running too high in idle status, it means that the cable’s tension is too much, and the cable needs to be loosened.
+If the mower runs too high in idle status, the cable’s tension is too much, and the cable needs to be loosened.

 ● Step 5: Test Drive: